damianham/builder/README.md

 etc. will be generated in mywebapp/public/generated/partials.

-The main angular module app.js will be generated in mywebapp/app/assets/javascripts/app along with the services.js module.
+The main angular module app.js will be generated in mywebapp/app/assets/javascripts/generated/app along with the services.js module.

-An Angular module with a service factory and controllers for the detail,form and list views will be generated from builder/templates/ng/module.js.erb in mywebapp/app/assets/javascripts/modules for each database table.
-Routes to the 3 views will be added to the module.
+An Angular module with a service factory and controllers for the detail,form and list views will be generated from builder/templates/ng/module.js.erb in mywebapp/app/assets/javascripts/generated/modules for each database table.
+Routes to the standard CRUD actions (list,detail,new,show) will be added to the module.

-The usual Angular way is to generate a controllers in controller.js, services in services.js etc.  This approach collects related elements together so the User service factory is in the place as the UserList controller etc.
+The usual Angular way is to generate a controllers in controller.js, services in services.js etc.  This approach collects related elements together so the User service factory is in the same place as the UserList and UserForm controller etc.

 Html view files for the detail,form and list views for each database table will be generated from builder/templates/ng/partial-detail.erb etc. in mywebapp/public/generated/views/__table_name__/.

-Either builder/templates/ng/partial-table.erb or builder/templates/ng/partial-list.erb will be used to generate the list.html file depending on the value of LIST_TYPE in builder/lib/angular_rails.rb
+Either builder/templates/ng/partial-table.erb or
+builder/templates/ng/partial-list.erb will be used to generate the list.html file depending on the value of LIST_TYPE in builder/lib/angular_rails.rb